suhaotian/use-one/README.md

 - No more complex concepts, only hooks
 - Easy share state anywhere
+- Easy persist store or your hooks state
 - Tiny size (gzip ~2KB)
 - Write in TypeScript, Typesafe